 Add video and audio clips to the Timeline panel, where you can adjust volume for the right mix of music and narration.

-In this video, you’ll add in and out points to your video clips and use markers to add shots to your project.
-You’ll learn how easy it is to make changes — such as extending a shot, changing edit points by adding a rolling edit, and adjusting the beginning and end frame using the Slip tool.
+Add in and out points to select the part of each video clip you want to include, and use markers to add the shots to your project.
+It’s easy to make changes along the way.
+Extend a shot by dragging, change end points with the Rolling Edit tool, and adjust beginning and end frames using the Slip tool.

-Note: Because the imported photos have a higher resolution than the imported videos, they will appear cropped when viewed on the timeline.
-At 5:12 in this video, I show you how to scale the photos to match the videos on the timeline.
-The newer Set to Frame Size command preserves the full resolution of the photos without rasterizing them.
-Either option will work here but I wanted you to know about the more recent media resizing command available in Premiere Pro.
+Because the imported photos have a higher resolution than the imported videos, they will appear cropped when viewed on the timeline.
+At 5:12 in this video, you’ll see one way to easily scale the photos to match the videos on the timeline.
+In the newer version of Premiere Pro, the Set to Frame Size command preserves the full resolution of the photos without rasterizing them.
+Either option will work.